Skip to content

 Louisiana

-To begin your cleaning business in Louisiana, all you need to do is apply for the license and permits through the Louisiana Secretary of State.
-You can register for your business license here.
+To get licensed in Louisiana, all you need to do is apply for the license and permits through the Louisiana Secretary of State using the geauxBIZ portal.

 Maine

-To start your cleaning business in Maine, register with the Maine Secretary of State (SOS) and local government offices.
-You can get a business license from the SOS.
-Make sure you check the local tax requirements and other local regulations.
+To get licensed in Maine, register with the Maine Secretary of State and local government offices.
+Make sure you check local tax requirements and other regulations.

 Maryland

-To start your cleaning business in Maryland, register with Maryland Business Express.
-You can get a state business license from the Maryland Business Express website.
+To get licensed in Maryland, register and get your state business license through Maryland Business Express.
 Review the requirements with county and city regulations, too.

 Massachusetts

-To get your cleaning business license in Massachusetts, register with the Massachusetts Secretary of State (SOS).
-First, register with the SOS, then sign up with Massachusetts Tax Connect.
-Check for any local licenses or permits, and consult your county clerk’s office.
+To get your cleaning business license in Massachusetts, register with the Massachusetts Secretary of State, then sign up with Massachusetts Tax Connect.
+Check for any local licenses or permits and consult your county clerk’s office.

 Michigan

-To start your cleaning business in Michigan, register with the Michigan Secretary of State (SOS).
-Start by registering with the SOS, then register for a tax ID on Michigan Treasury Online, and check your county clerk’s office for any additional requirements.
+Then register for a tax ID on Michigan Treasury Online.
+Check your county clerk’s office for any additional requirements.

 Minnesota

-To get your cleaning business started in Minnesota, register with the Minnesota Secretary of State (SOS).
-You can register your business with the SOS and pay the appropriate taxes with the Minnesota Department of Revenue.
+To get licensed in Minnesota, register with the Minnesota Secretary of State and pay the appropriate taxes with the Minnesota Department of Revenue.
 Make sure you check all local requirements.

 Mississippi

-To get your cleaning business started in Mississippi,register with the Mississippi Secretary of State (SOS).
-Register with the SOS and fulfill sales and tax obligations with the Mississippi Department of Revenue.
+To get licensed in Mississippi, register with the Mississippi Secretary of State and fulfill sales and tax obligations with the Mississippi Department of Revenue.

 Missouri

-To get your cleaning business started in Missouri, register with the Missouri Secretary of State (SOS).
-To get started, file your business with the SOS, then register for taxes with the Missouri Department of Revenue, and consult your local county clerk’s office for any additional documentation needed.
+To get licensed in Missouri, register with the Missouri Secretary of State.
+Then register for taxes with the Missouri Department of Revenue, and consult your local county clerk’s office for any additional documentation needed.

 Montana

-To get your cleaning business started in Montana, register with the Montana Secretary of State (SOS).
-Start by registering with the SOS.
+To get licensed in Montana, register with the Montana Secretary of State.
 File all necessary taxes with the Montana Department of Revenue, and consult with your county clerk.

 Nebraska

-To start your cleaning business in Nebraska, register with the Nebraska Secretary of State (SOS).
-Register your business, acquire a business license, and adhere to tax laws using Nebraska’s one-stop-shop website.
+To get licensed in Nebraska, register with the Nebraska Secretary of State and acquire a business license.
+Then adhere to tax laws using Nebraska’s one-stop-shop website.

 Nevada